Garmelon/PFERD/README.md

 {{ base_url }}/login.php?client_id={{ client_id }}&cmd=force_login&lang=
 ```

-From this URL, you can simply extract your required values.
+From this URL, you can extract your required values.
 Feel free to open a PR to add your configuration to the table above.
 This will help people find out if their ILIAS instance is supported too.